.png)

 That’s where 3-way comparisons come into the picture.

-You can compare your software to the other two competitors and compare your SaaS features with the other two, persuading users to take a free trial.
+The strategy is that you compare your software to the other two competitors and compare your SaaS features with the other two, persuading users to take a free trial.

-Alternative-type articles are one of the best listicles you could rank for and sell your product.
 You simply have to search for your product’s competitors available in the market and write a listicle of the top alternatives for it.

-Let’s take the same example we previously did.
 Suppose you’ve built a brand new product in the project management niche, so the alternative type keywords could be:

 And so on…